How to eliminate debt on your credit card using debt consolidation and balance transfer credit cards

 There is plenty of choice out there when it comes to balance transfer credit cards as 254 of the 288 Australian credit card providers offer a balance transfer deal.
 Of those offers, 14 are for a 0% interest rate on your transferred balance, but keep in mind a 0% interest rate will only last for a 4-6 month introductory period, after which your balance will revert to earning between 9.55% and 19.99% which are the rates you have been trying to avoid.
 Therefore, to make the most of an interest free balance transfer, you will need to be able to repay your balance within, or very nearly within, the 0% interest period.

 To pay off your balance faster, you need to make higher monthly repayments than the minimum required on your credit card bill.
 For example, if you are able to make a payment of an extra $600 a month on your 0% interest balance transfer card, you can repay a $5,000 balance in just eight months – two months outside of the introductory period – and pay just $69 in interest.
-Even if you can only pay an extra $300 on top of the minimum payments, you pay off your debt in 15 months and pay just $289 in interest.
+Even if you can only pay an extra $300 from the minimum payments, you pay off your debt in 15 months and pay just $289 in interest.
 Compare this to paying only $100 extra a month and you will pay $1,097 in interest over 37 months, that’s more than three years showing the difference it makes if you can’t meet the terms of a balance transfer credit card.

-Regardless of how much extra you are able to repay on your balance transfer card, your best intentions can amount to nothing if you make purchases on your new card.
+Regardless of how much extra you are able to repay on your balance transfer card, your honest intentions can amount to nothing if you make purchases on your new card.
 While your transferred balance will be eligible for a 0% interest rate within the promotional period, that 0% rate doesn’t usually apply to new purchases on the card.
 These will be charged the standard rate of interest, and your payments don’t go towards new purchases until your old balance is repaid.

 How to Choose a Balance Transfer Credit Card

-An interest free balance transfer card isn’t for everyone, and you need to look closely at your history of credit card use and repayments to work out whether it is the best option for you.
+An interest free balance transfer card isn’t for everyone, and you need to look closely at your history of credit card use and repayments to work out whether it is the right option for you.
 When comparing balance transfer options, consider:

 The size of your balance.
 Knowing how much you need to pay off will help you create a budget, and to be clear on how much you can afford to repay each month.

 How much extra you can afford to repay in a month.
-Budgeting for extra credit card repayments isn’t fun for anyone, but if you can work out what you can afford, it will point you in the direction of the balance transfer card which best suits you; can you pay $600 more than the minimum and pay your balance off sooner, or would you benefit from a For Life balance transfer which gives you more time to pay?
+Budgeting for extra credit card repayments isn’t fun for anyone, but if you can work out what you can afford, it will point you in the direction of the balance transfer card which suits you; can you pay $600 more than the minimum and pay your balance off sooner, or would you benefit from a For Life balance transfer which gives you more time to pay?

 Your credit card and payment history.
 How likely are you to be able to stick to the payment plan you have created?
 Work out what you need to do to stay in budget, and whether you can stop using credit for new purchases.